What to Do If You Miss a Pill

 What to do if you miss a mini pill

 If you are late: take the pill straight away, continue the rest of the pack as normal, and use condoms for the next 48 hours.
 If you had unprotected sex in the 48 hours before the missed pill, you may need emergency contraception.
+The FSRH POP guideline recommends speaking to a pharmacist or clinician to assess this.

 Does vomiting or diarrhoea count as a missed pill?